mctsy/mctsy/README.md

 - 🌱 I’m currently learning.
 My best known language is Python
 - 💴 Crypto exchanging and trading business since 2021
 - ✨ 6 years of experience on website and software creation.
-- 🗺️ Vouches from clients all over the world.
+- 🗺️ Vouches from clients all over the world, on every popular site and app.
+Dealing with all currencies.
+- 👤 Middleman experience.
+Over 500+ Deals in crypto and USD

 # Good quotes:
 - Forget about the past, focus on your present, your future will be safe and secure.